SvenerusoAGU/TOPS-OC1-ethos/README.md

 [Objectives for Ethos of Open Science](lessons/learningobjectives.md)

-## Lession for Open Science
+## Lesson for Open Science

-The full list of objectives and lessons can be found in teh [lessons directory](lessons/).
+The full list of objectives and lessons can be found in the [lessons directory](lessons/).
 The Ethos of Open Science module has the following lessons:

 * Lesson 1.
 [Intro to Open Science: What is it and what does it promote?](lessons/lesson1.md)
 * Lesson 2.
 [Benefits and Challenges of Responsible Open Science: Why does it matter?](lessons/lessons2.md)